domnulvlad/KLineKWP1281Lib/README.md

 ---
 #### Powering options
 - If your project requires a computer attached to the Arduino, then you don't need a power source for it.
 All that is needed is the 12V connection to the cable, which is readily available (on the OBD2 connector or wherever else next to a control module).
+####
 ![OBD2 port](media/OBD2.png)
 - If your project is independent from USB cables, the Arduino will need 5V power.
 The neatest solution is using a step-down converter module, but a hackier approach could be repurposing a car phone charger, let your creativity flow.
 - Also, if your project is mostly computer-independent but you plan on connecting it to a computer occasionally (for debugging, for example), consider adding a switch in series to the 5V output of your regulator of choice, as powering an Arduino both from the USB cable and another source at the same time could have bad results.
 - A worry for computer-independent projects connected permanently to 12V is of course parasitic power draw.
 If your project is installed permanently, consider "stealing" the 12V from an S-Kontakt wire instead of permanent 12V.

+## The Arduino side of things
+This code has been tested well on the Arduino UNO (and it will work the same on its smaller counterparts, the Nano, Pro Micro and Pro Mini), and should work on MEGA as well.